fudge88/miumiu/README.md

 <h5 id=design></h5>

 ## **Design**
-The design of MuiMui is simple and allows focus on the products.
+The design of MiuMiu is simple and allows focus on the products.
 The design gives the user
 the right amount of information with the emphasis on the key areas.

 <h5 id=colors></h5>